liuyixin-louis/MetaCloak/README.md

 ![Framework](./framework.png) -->

 ## News
+- [Apr 10, 2024]: MetaCloak is selected as an oral presentation in CVPR'24, Seattle.
 - [Apr 4, 2024]: We release the perturbed images using MetaCloak of VGGFace2 under the noise level of $11/255$ at [Huggingface Dataset](https://huggingface.co/datasets/yixin/metacloak_vggface2_protected_11).

 ## Software Dependencies